 Institutional accreditation is important for various reasons.
 It provides quality assurance for prospective students, the public, and elected officials.
 As such, accreditation status is highly valued.
 Accreditation is also a necessary prerequisite for institutional participation in the federal student financial assistance program.

 Institutional accreditation is reviewed on a regular cycle, usually every eight to ten years.
-UNO’s most recent application review took place in 2010, and the next application will be reviewed in 2018.
-However, accreditation is an on-going process.

 Click here for more information on institutional accreditation.